MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/baseline-aks-content.md

 This architecture isn't focused on a workload, rather it concentrates on the AKS cluster itself.
 The information here is the minimum recommended baseline for most AKS clusters.
 It integrates with Azure services that delivers observability, a network topology that supports multi-regional growth, and secures the in-cluster traffic.

-The target architecture is influenced by your business requirements, and as a result may vary between different application contexts.
+The target architecture is influenced by your business requirements, and as a result it can vary between different application contexts.
 It should be considered as your starting point for pre-production and production stages.

 ![GitHub logo](../../../_images/github.png) An implementation of this architecture is available on [GitHub: Azure Kubernetes Service (AKS) Baseline Reference Implementation](https://github.com/mspnp/aks-baseline).
 You can use it as a starting point and configure it per your needs.